 Result: What specific result are you expecting from the program?

-#5: MUST DELIVER VALUE for the OEM, the channel partner and the client or the prospect.
+#5: MUST DELIVER VALUE to the OEM, the channel partner and the client or the government prospect.

 #6: STOP SELLING your company, product or services.
-Start educating the prospect or client and build a relationship.
+Start educating and influencing the government prospect or client and build a relationship.

-#7: INDEPENDENCE of the message and messenger matters.
+#7: INDEPENDENCE of the message and messenger matters to the government prospect.
 Use neutral brand to promote the story.
 We use our partner NBC.

 #9: LONGER SHELF LIFE is better.
-Quick start-stop activities like hosting events, and attending trade shows are costly and less impactful over a long run.
+Quick start-stop activities like hosting events, and attending trade shows are costly and less impactful over a long run for government marketing campaigns.

 #10: CONTINUITY IS CRITICAL.
-Build a campaign that will continue steady, and grow over time by building on past success.
+Build a government MDF campaign that will continue steadily, and grow over time by building on past success.

-#11: MEASURES OF SUCCESS for MDF program should be defined, measured, and reported on regularly.
+#11: MEASURES OF SUCCESS for government MDF program should be defined, measured, and reported on regularly.